 Hartt 100: Beyond the Performance

-A continuation of the Hartt 100 Celebration, The Hartt School is pleased to present a weeklong festival featuring a lecture series, composer/performer series, and concerts.
-You do not want to miss out on this talent-packed week!
+A continuation of the Hartt 100 Celebration, The Hartt School presented a weeklong festival featuring a lecture series, composer/performer series, and concerts.

-Diversity in Arts and Action is open to members of the University of Hartford community and surrounding communities.
+Diversity in Arts and Action was open to members of the University of Hartford community and surrounding communities.

 See the full lineup of events and programs below.

-Featuring a lineup of talented artists and thought-leaders, the Diversity in Arts and Action Lecture Series is offered daily March 21–24 from 12:30–2 p.m.
-All lectures are open to the public and available via Livestream.
+Featuring a lineup of talented artists and thought-leaders, the Diversity in Arts and Action Lecture Series was offered March 21–24, 2022.
+All lectures were open to the public and available via Livestream.

 "Intentional, Accessible, and Equitable Practices for Student Admission and Retention in Conservatories"